 They will also have a code of ethics to abide by and hold regular meetings.

-Those who do not meet the prerequisites required can apply for associate membership (if that is offered).
+Those who do not meet the prerequisites required can apply for associate membership (if it is offered).

 One other benefit of these associations is, they are a source of information for the public to find help in locating a researcher by name, area, or specialty, or seeking information about a family project they are working on.

-Also, they are often sought by the media to give insights into the past.
+Also, they are often sought out by the media to give insights into local events or people from the past.

-Many members of these associations are sole traders, small partnerships, or self-employed.
+Many members of these associations are sole traders or small partnerships, conducting genealogy research.

 A good secure source for locating reputable associations in most countries is Cyndislist.com